 Looking over the horrible cards in a gift shop will help you realize there is room for someone with a little creativity who is also interested in starting a greeting card business.

 There are a lot of options to get started in the greeting card business.
 You can be a writer and designer, or you can simply be an independent distributor.
 Or you can tackle the entire thing and design, publish and distribute your own cards.
+Etsy has opened the door to anyone who wants to create their own cards and sell on a platform made for creators.

 Another option is to be a freelance designer or writer and you send your work to existing greeting card publishers for a fee.